WICG/view-transitions/nested-explainer.md

-# Explainer: Nested View Transitions
+# Explainer: Nested View Transition Groups

 # Overview
 [view transitions](https://www.w3.org/TR/css-view-transitions-1/) work by generating a pseudo-element tree representing groups of the captured old state & the live new state of a transition.